finos/legend/docs/concepts/data-modeling-concepts.md

 Stereotypes allow you to extend metadata information about a model.

 ## Enumeration

-A model attribute that has a finite list of values can be defined with an enumeration.
+An enumeration is a model attribute that has a finite list of values.

 ## Constraints